khuramShabbir/bizmodo/README.md

 # BizModo_eMenu

-BizModo eMenu is a Waiter Application for BizModo POS application by [BizModo](https://bizmodo.io), a brand of [DynamicTech IT Solution LLC](https://dynamictech.ae).
+BizModo eMenu is a Waiter App for BizModo POS application by [BizModo](https://bizmodo.io), a brand of [DynamicTech IT Solution LLC](https://dynamictech.ae).

 ## Installation & Documentation
 You will find installation guide and documentation in the downloaded zip file.